-Antibiotic Resistance and Intervention Procedures
+Antibiotic Resistance and Intervention Methods

 The spread of bacterial pathogens that exhibit insensitivity to common antibiotic therapies is of increasing concern to health authorities worldwide.
 If this trend continues, there is a risk that the outcome of bacterial infectious diseases will be severe.
 The situation is also complicated by the fact that research in the pharmaceutical industry for new effective antibiotics is becoming increasingly limited, so that the clinical significance of antibiotic resistance will increase even more in the future.
 For example, it is predicted that by 2050 infections with antibiotic-resistant and multidrug-resistant bacteria will be responsible for 10 million deaths per year worldwide, replacing cancer as the number one cause of death.